 Containment Level: Definitions of Levels may be found in the PHAC laboratory biosafety guidelines.

-Environmental Impact: Proposals will be reviewed for potential impacts on the environment in accordance with the Canadian Environmental Assessment Act.
+Environmental Impact: Proposals will be reviewed for potential impacts on the environment in accordance with the Impact Assessment Act.

 Is this a clinical trial?